 For the past eight years, twice a year, I go through my closet and my daughters’ closets, and find clothing that we haven’t worn in awhile.
-The goal is consigning clothes.
-I’ll do this in one of two ways:
+The goal is consigning clothes to declutter and make extra cash to spend on gifts or to pay bills.
+In the regular times, I would consign our clothes in one of two ways:

 First, I’ll try a local consignment shop.

 Next, if that doesn’t pay off–as in cash in my pocket–I’ll “consign” our clothes by selling them online.
-I’ve mostly used eBay but I’ve recently expanded to selling on Poshmark, too.
-(If you sign up, use my code NXIEL; you’ll get $5 to spend and so will I!)
+I’ve mostly used eBay to sell items from Stitch Fix that I might have kept but never wore.
+However, I’ve recently expanded to selling on Poshmark, too.
+(If you sign up, use my code SUDDENLYFRUGAL; you’ll get $5 to spend and so will I!)